Rigging Publicly Exhibited Contest

 (b) A person commits an offense if he intentionally or knowingly solicits, accepts, or agrees to accept any benefit the conferring of which is an offense under Subsection (a).

-How can I be charged with Rigging Publicly Exhibited Contest?
+How can I be charged with a Rigging Publicly Exhibited Contest offense in Texas?

-What is the punishment for Rigging Publicly Exhibited Contest?
+What is the penalty for a Texas Rigging Publicly Exhibited Contest offense?

-A conviction for Rigging Publicly Exhibited Contest is punished as a Class A misdemeanor,[2] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.
-Learn about the differences between grades of felonies and misdemeanors
+A conviction for Rigging Publicly Exhibited Contest in Texas is punished as a Class A misdemeanor,[3] with a maximum possible fine under Texas state law of up to $4,000 and jail time of up to one year.

 Legal References: